primev/builder-boost/README.md

 # Depositing to Builder in Primev Contract as a Searcher

-## Open Primev Contract in Etherscan

-Head to [Deposit Method](https://sepolia.etherscan.io/address/0x6e100446995f4456773Cd3e96FA201266c44d4B8#writeContract#F1) in Etherscan.
-This method allows you to deposit stake to some particular builder on behalf of searcher.

 ## Obtain Commitment Hash from Builder

 Making deposit requires specifying commitment hash which is unique to every searcher-builder pair.
 To obtain this hash you need to send a HTTP request to builder endpoint with specified `token` parameter.
 Token parameter is logged when running **Searcher** instance, make sure you run Searcher with correct `SEARCHER_KEY` and `BOOST_ADDR` variables.